arduino/docs-content/content/arduino-cloud/03.cloud-interface/00.sketches/sketches.md

 This file will be visible as a "Secret" tab in the Cloud Editor, and is named `arduino_secrets.h`, which is not visible in the cloud platform.

 Note that if you are using the offline IDE / Arduino CLI instead, you will manually need to create this file.
-More information in the [offline section]() just below.
+More information in the **Offline Sketches section** just below.

 ## Offline Sketches

 The Arduino Cloud provides an all-inclusive service for programming, uploading and monitoring your boards.
 While it is necessary to use the Arduino Cloud for configurations, you do not need to use the Cloud Editor for programming.

 It is possible to work in an offline environment (such as Arduino IDE), which for many might be more desirable.
 To set this up, there are a few requirements and setbacks:
-- You need to manually install the [ArduinoIoTCloud]() and [Arduino_ConnectionHandler]() libraries,
+- You need to manually install the [ArduinoIoTCloud](https://github.com/arduino-libraries/ArduinoIoTCloud) and [Arduino_ConnectionHandler](https://github.com/arduino-libraries/Arduino_ConnectionHandler) libraries,
 - you need to either download your sketch files and move them to your local sketch folder (e.g. `~/Documents/Arduino`), **or**
 - use the [Remote Sketchbook Feature](https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-cloud-sketch-sync) feature.